Once python-tcod is installed, you’ll be able to import the tcod module.

-If you are working with multiple people or computers then it’s recommend to pin the tcod version in a requirements.txt file.
+If you are working with multiple people or computers or are using a Git repository then it is recommend to pin the tcod version in a requirements.txt file.
 PyCharm will automatically update the virtual environment from these files.

 python-tcod is updated often, you can re-run pip with the